Copa dos Campeões Estaduais (1920–1937): 1920 Torneio dos Campeões

 Paulistano had to play without their star Rubens Salles who had to stay back in São Paulo due to undeferrable commitments.
 Grêmio Brasil featured Ismael Alvariza, who became in December 1920 the first player from a club outside Rio and São Paulo to play in the national team.

+According to a report by Placar (1976), the competition was called "Brazilian Championship of Champions Clubs".